near/wallet-selector/packages/xoth/README.md

 # @near-wallet-selector/xoth

-This is the [My NEAR Wallet](https://mynearwallet.com/) package for NEAR Wallet Selector.
+This is the [Xoth Wallet](https://xoth.app/) package for NEAR Wallet Selector.

 ## Installation and Usage